-Please refer to your cognizant agency for details; however, an example is provided in Appendix 1 of this document.
+This may differ by cognizant agency, however an example is provided in Appendix 1 of this document.

+Q 10.
+What MTDC base should be used to calculate my entity’s indirect cost?

+Please contact the Program Manager or Grant Administrator assigned to your project for specific questions.

 Q 12.
-What cost base should be used to calculate my entity’s indirect cost?

-Please contact the Program Manager or Grants Administrator for specific questions.

-Q 14.
-Can NFWF direct subrecipients allow indirect costs to be charged to projects that they award to their subrecipients under the same program/project?
+Can NFWF subrecipients allow indirect costs to be charged to projects that they award to their subrecipients under the same program/project?

 Once NFWF has awarded funds to a direct subrecipient, the determination to allow the next tier subrecipient to charge indirect costs to the project or program must be made by the direct subrecipient, in compliance with the applicable OMB guidelines.